Claire Van Ummersen: American Council on Education, Consulting, and National Service

-In 2001, Dr. Van Ummersen joined the American Council on Education as vice president and director of the Office of Women in Higher Education until 2005, before serving as its vice president for the Effective Leadership Program from 2005–2010.
+In 2001, Dr. Van Ummersen joined the American Council on Education as vice president and director of the Office of Women in Higher Education until 2005, before serving as its vice president for the Effective Leadership Program from 2005 to 2010.
 She set national agendas to support the advancement of women leaders and state networks, which operate to identify emerging leaders.

-She latterly served as a senior adviser for the Institutional Leadership Group, Division of Lifelong Learning, where she was tasked with guiding and leading several initiatives aimed at enhancing faculty’s work-life flexibility and retirement transition practices in academia.
+She latterly served as a senior adviser for the Institutional Leadership Group, Division of Lifelong Learning, where she was tasked with guiding and leading several initiatives aimed at enhancing faculty's work-life flexibility and retirement transition practices in academia.

 Dr. Van Ummersen also served on numerous boards and commissions in several states and has consulted with universities in the United States, the Middle East, Russia, China, and Taiwan.
 She was a member of Phi Beta Kappa and Sigma Xi honorary societies.